lipangit/JiaoZiVideoPlayer/README.md

 10. Less than 110kb
 11. [Press home button will pause vidoe, come back goon play](https://github.com/lipangit/JiaoZiVideoPlayer/blob/develop/app/src/main/java/cn/jzvd/demo/ApiActivity.java#L117)
 12. Perfect scroll in ListView, and automatic start tiny window

+I think the final solution to video in android is `android.media.MediaPlayer`, other players are not in the trend, even if the `android.media.MediaPlayer` has disavantages we should make concession, if `android.media.MediaPlayer` has defect we will consider to change other player.

 ## Effect